 The stressful part of the expedition is usually planning.
 If you’re like me, then you’ve probably grown bored with a lot of the places near to you.
 It becomes harder to keep frequenting them and coming up with new creative ideas.
 This idea becomes ingrained in us, fills us with worry that when the opportunity comes along for us to go somewhere we’ve never been, we may not find anything interesting.
 Thus, the challenge, when planning a trip, becomes to pick the perfect destination, to find that one place that is absolutely certain to provide lots of opportunities for interesting photographs.

 There are other things fueling this stress, too.
 Time and money, for instance.
-Nobody wants to spend a lot of both on a trip only to come away empty-handed.
+Nobody wants to spend a lot of time on a trip only to come away empty-handed.
 For that reason, this can become an all-consuming fear when planning a photography trip.

 But we shouldn’t let ourselves be burdened by all these fears.
 The truth is, the world is a huge place.
 There are still interesting photographs awaiting you at all your old stomping grounds, even though you’ve frequented them so much that they become harder to find.